OpenAssetIO/OpenAssetIO/README.md

 > If you have a prevailing interest in the project, please reach out and
 > start a thread in the Discussions section.
 This helps us coordinate
 > work and approach to ensure we maintain the standards our users demand
 > of the project.
-We encourage you to reach out before making any big
+We encourage you to [work with the TSC](https://github.com/OpenAssetIO/OpenAssetIO-WG)
-> changes or implementing new features.
+> before making any big changes or implementing new features.

 > Maya&reg;, is a registered trademark of Autodesk, Inc., and/or its
 > subsidiaries and/or affiliates in the USA and/or other countries.